csi-dcsc/compressive-sensing-Gerchberg-Saxton/README.md

 - Compressive Sensing Gerchberg-Saxton (CSGS)
 - Weighted Compressive Sensing Gerchberg-Saxton (WCSGS)

-RS, GS and WGS are implemented as reported in the paper:
+RS, GS and WGS are implemented as reported in the paper by Di Leonardo et Al. (https://doi.org/10.1364/OE.15.001913).
-"Di Leonardo et Al. "Computer generation of optimal holograms for optical trap arrays."
-Optics Express 15.4 (2007): 1913-1922.".

 A complete description of CSGS and WCSGS will be presented in an upcoming publication.

+If you use this code for academic research, please consider citing the reported literature.